 A tip for cellular service

-For most of our travel outside the U.S. our cellular service charges us $10/phone/day in roaming fees.
-This adds up, even when we agree that only one of us can have roaming service at a time.
-So I was very happy when a fellow traveler writer introduced me to Airalo.
-It was a where-have-you-been-all-my-life moment.
+For most of our travel outside the U.S. our cellular service charges us $10/phone/day in roaming fees, or $30/day for three phones.
+This adds up, even when we try to only have one phone roaming on any given day.
+So I was very happy to discover Airalo e-SIMor virtual SIM cards, which let me access a local data network inexpensively.

 Pin it for later!

-All photos by Richard, Teen Traveler or Eileen for FamiliesGo!© except the 99 (Creative Commons) MOLI gardens (courtesy of the museum) and The Winding Stair (courtesy of the restaurant).
+All photos by Richard, Teen Traveler or Eileen for FamiliesGo!© except MOLI gardens (courtesy of the museum) and Point A Hotel (courtesy of the hotel).